hydraulic-software/conveyor/guidebook/docs/name-changes.md

 authorities refuse to issue certificates to old identities, so once your code signing certificate expires your signing identity will change if the underlying legal identity has changed.

+Conveyor provides a new [escape hatch mechanism](configs/escape-hatch.md) that allows you to circumvent those issues by forcing a reinstallation of the app when there's a change in the package family name.
+That mechanism makes a best effort approach to back up local app data, so the app keeps its state after a reinstallation.
+Starting from Conveyor 10, that mechanism is enabled by default.
+Currently only changes to the verified identity in the signing certificate are supported, you should keep the previous package identity names.

 When changing the `app.fsname` you can keep your previous package identity names by changing the following keys:

 * `app.windows.store.identity-name` (when doing in-store distribution)